getsentry/sentry-toolbar/README.md

 - `yarn add @sentry/toolbar@link:../sentry-toolbar`
 - `yarn dev` (or whatever command you like that does HMR)

-In this repo use `pnpm build` to emit js files.
-You can run that inside of nodemon if you like too.
+In this repo use `pnpm build` or `pnpm build:lib` to emit js files.
+You can run that inside of nodemon if you like too: `nodemon --exec pnpm build:lib --ext ts,tsx --ignore dist/`